LionKing27/boxed/README.md

-# boxed
+# B O X E D

-boxed is going to be my first game using javascript.
-The goal of this project is to allow me to figure out how to program in Javascript head on.
+Boxed is a physics simulation using javascript.